arenbrian/Stock-Price-Predictor-Visualizer/README.md

 # HOW TO RUN

--Create a virtual environment-
+Create a virtual environment
 In terminal:
 python -m venv venv

--Activate the virtual environment-
+Activate the virtual environment
 In terminal:
 source venv/bin/activate

--Install all required libraries-
+Install all required libraries
 In terminal:
 pip install -r requirements.txt

--Run the application-
+Run the application
 In terminal:
 streamlit run app.py